anseki/pointer-event/README.md

 pointerEvent.addMoveHandler(document, function(pointerXY) {
   console.log('[MOVE]');
-  console.dir(pointerXY); // Object having `clientX` and `clientY`.
+  console.dir(pointerXY); // Object having `clientX` and `clientY`. this.options.stopPropagation = false; // Access to current instance via `this`.
 });

 // When `mouseup` or `touchend` is fired on this element, this end-handler is called. pointerEvent.addEndHandler(document, function(pointerXY) {
   console.log('[END]');
-  console.dir(pointerXY); // Object having `clientX` and `clientY`.
+  console.dir(pointerXY); // Object having `clientX` and `clientY`. this.options.stopPropagation = false; // Access to current instance via `this`.
 });

 // When `touchcancel` is fired on this element, this cancel-handler is called. pointerEvent.addCancelHandler(document, function() {
   console.log('[CANCEL]');
+  console.log(this.options.stopPropagation); // Access to current instance via `this`.
 });

 // ============================================================================